FAQ about Compute Cloud

 Can I install the required software on a VM when creating it?

 Yes, you can.
-To do this, specify a custom script with commands to install the required software in the metadata of the VM instance you are creating.
+To do this, specify a custom script with commands to install the required software in the metadata of the VM you are creating.
 For more information, see Creating a VM with a custom configuration script.

 How do I change metadata after creating a VM?